sygmaprotocol/docs/docs/01-introduction/04-governance.md

 In this phase, we will extend Sygma governance to other contributors such as builders, community members, and projects that have integrated Sygma and contributed to its usage.
 Furthermore, we aim to make ‘Becoming a Relayer’ a permissionless process enabling anybody to participate in protocol operation and governance.

 We are extremely excited about starting conversations around governance with our community soon.
 Based on those discussions, we plan to announce our roadmap for decentralizing the protocol governance in Q3/2023.

-### Protocol Administration

-Administration of the Sygma protocol is currently handled by a consortium of early contributors from **ChainSafe Systems** & **Phala Network**, and will be extended to other network operators over the coming weeks.
-The Sygma protocol is currently administered by a set of multi-signature accounts (MultiSigs):

-- Administrative MultiSigs - This includes actions such as adding new tokens and application handlers, changing fee structures, or changing access permissions.
-This also covers a set of super administrative privileges, such as pausing the bridge, that are required in order to be able to reduce the impact of security incidents.

-- Liquidity MultiSigs - This includes actions such as adding liquidity or withdrawals.

-### Relayer Network Administration

-Becoming a relayer in the Sygma network is currently a permissioned process.
-You can find more information around the current relaying partners as well as how to become a partner in [Becoming A Relayer Partner](../04-ecosystem/03-relayer-partner.md).